cfss-old/hw01/README.md

 # Hello!

-My name is **Xiaogao Zhou**, I am a first year PhD student in the department of sociology.
+My name is **Xiaogao Zhou**, and I am a first year PhD student in the department of sociology.

 ## My interests are centered around: